ifxdb/PythonIfxDB/README.md

 The development activities of the driver are powered by passion, dedication and independent thinking.
 You may send pull request, together we grow as an open community; relevant discussion and queries are answered by community through stackoverflow. [http://stackoverflow.com/questions/tagged/informix](http://stackoverflow.com/questions/tagged/informix)

 **FYI**: Soon we will be getting to **pip install**, for the time being you may download prebuilt native driver binary from prebuilt folder.
-These binaries may not be built with latest source code on the repository.
+You may build the drive from its source code on your environment to pick latest changes.
 * [prebuilt](https://github.com/ifxdb/PythonIfxDB/tree/master/prebuilt)

 #### ifx_db (Advanced native extension module)